-4.9 The NICTS commissioned the development of a Strategic Outline Business Case (referred to as the consultant's report).25 The essence of
+4.9 The NICTS commissioned the development of a Strategic Outline Business Case (referred to as the consultant's report).
+The essence of this approach was to assess the estate against certain objectives, create a series of development options to meet these objectives, and use an economic appraisal to select a preferred option.
+The suitability of the estate was assessed against four specific elements:

-23 Northern Ireland Courts Service (2009), Delivering Quality Services; the Business Modernisation and Customer Service Strategy of the Northern Ireland Courts Service, NICtS.
+Northern Ireland Courts Service (2009), Delivering Quality Services; the Business Modernisation and Customer Service Strategy of the Northern Ireland Courts Service, NICtS.

-24 Northern Ireland Courts Service (January 2009), Value for Money Delivery Agreement 2008-11; delivering the Spending Review 2007, NICtS.

-25 Estates Management Strategy - Strategic Outline Case Final Report, NICTS 2009.
+Northern Ireland Courts Service (January 2009), Value for Money Delivery Agreement 2008-11; delivering the Spending Review 2007, NICtS.
+Estates Management Strategy - Strategic Outline Case Final Report, NICTS 2009.